-Mr. Prenn concludes, based on the site visit in 2002, the database verification with Mr. Muerhoff, and their evaluation of the QA/QC check assay results, that the Long Valley Project drilling data are of sufficient quality and are adequate for the purposes used in the Long Valley Technical Report.
+Mr. Prenn concludes, based on the site visits in 2002, 2018 and 2020, the database verification conducted in 2003 under Mr. Prenn's supervision, and including his evaluation of the Quality Assurance/Quality Control (QA/QC) check assay and density results, that the project drilling data are of sufficient quality and are adequate for the purposes used in this summary.